veracity/veracity-documentation/common/markdown/veracity-api/veracity-api.md

         : new Tuple<string, List<StorageKeyTemplate>>(responseContent, null);
 }
 ```
-As a result from method we get Tuple containing string message and Object Model deserialized from Json response.
+Thus, from method we get Tuple containing string message and Object Model deserialized from Json response.
 String message is empty if operation is successful.
 If operation failed, there is error message.
 Result Json is represented by object model like below.
 ```csharp